simpleinjector/Documentation/source/advanced.rst

         typeof(AsyncCommandHandlerDecorator<>),
         c => c.ImplementationType.Name.StartsWith("Async"));

 Sometimes however you might want to apply a decorator unconditionally, but let the decorator act at runtime based on this contextual information.
-You can do this by injecting the **DecoratorContext** into the decorator's constructor as cam be seem in the following example:
+You can do this by injecting the **DecoratorContext** into the decorator's constructor as can be seem in the following example:

 .. code-block:: c#

     public class TransactionCommandHandlerDecorator<T> : ICommandHandler<T> {
-        private readonly DecoratorContext decoratorContext;
+        private readonly ITransactionBuilder transactionBuilder;
         private readonly ICommandHandler<T> decoratee;
-        private readonly ITransactionBuilder transactionBuilder;
+        private readonly TransactionType transactionType;

         public TransactionCommandHandlerDecorator(DecoratorContext decoratorContext,
-            ICommandHandler<T> decoratee, ITransactionBuilder transactionBuilder) {
+            ITransactionBuilder transactionBuilder, ICommandHandler<T> decoratee) {
-            this.decoratorContext = decoratorContext;
+            this.transactionBuilder = transactionBuilder;
             this.decoratee = decoratee;
-            this.transactionBuilder = transactionBuilder;
+            this.transactionType = decoratorContext.ImplementationType
+                .GetCustomAttribute<TransactionAttribute>()
+                .TransactionType;
         }

         public void Handle(T command) {
-            TransactionType transactionType = this.decoratorContext.ImplementationType
-                .GetCustomAttribute<TransactionAttribute>()
-                .TransactionType;

-            using (var ta = this.transactionBuilder.BeginTransaction(transactionType)) {
+            using (var ta = this.transactionBuilder.BeginTransaction(this.transactionType)) {
                 this.decoratee.Handle(command);
+                ta.Complete();
             }
         }
     }